7 LGBTQ Outdoor Groups That Lead Queer Outdoor Trips

 OUT There Adventures was founded by Elyse Rylander, who noticed the lack of LGBTQ outdoor groups focused on youth programming.
 The LGBTQ outdoor group’s goal is to empower queer young people by connecting them to the natural world.

-Sign up for the email newsletter to get posts like this straight to your inbox, along with the latest travel news impacting LGBTQIA folks.
+Sign up for the email newsletter to get posts like this straight to your inbox, along with the latest LGBTQIA travel news

-LGBT+ Outdoors hosts Outdoorfest, a camping conference event where you can learn can learn fly fishing basics, discover how to capture your outdoor adventures on video, plan a #vanlife adventure, and connect with other queer adventurers.
-For 2022, Outdoorfest will be held in Texas and Colorado.
+LGBT+ Outdoors also hosts the LGBTQ+ Outdoor Fest, a camping conference event where you can learn can learn fly fishing basics, upgrade your map and compass skills, tackle a high ropes course, and connect with other queer adventurers around the nightly bonfire.

 OutVentures offers LGBTQ outdoor adventures in the greater Seattle area.
 Founder Ed Ferguson started OutVentures in 1994 to spend more time in nature, making this one of the older LGBTQ outdoor organizations in existence.